kruzer/mhflasher/README.md

 Magic Home Flasher is an Android application designed to flash Magic Home devices equipped with a RISC-V BL602 chip using the OpenBeken firmware available from the OpenBeken_App project on GitHub.
 This tool simplifies the process of updating devices to use open-source firmware, enhancing their functionality and customizability.

 ## Features
 - **Simple Device Updating**: Select and flash devices with new firmware directly over the air.
+No soldering required
 - **Open Source**: Leverage and contribute to the open-source community.

 ## Getting Started